versia-pub/protocol/README.md

 Collections **MUST** contain a `next` field that contains the URI of the next page of items in the collection, and a `prev` field that contains the URI of the previous page of items in the collection, unless the user is on the first or last page of the collection.

 Collections **MUST** contain an `items` field that contains a list of items in the collection. (for example, a list of publications or a list of users)

+#### 1.5.3.1.
+Author

+Collections **MUST** contain an `author` field that contains the URI of the user that created the collection.
+It is used to identify the author of the collection.
+If this collection is made by the server and not by a specific user (such as the Endorserment collection with the [ServerEndorsement Extension](#186-server-endorsement)), it must be the server actor's URI.

 ### 1.5.4.
 Public Key Cryptography